How to find the best Alibaba legitimate and verified suppliers

 Certification

 There is also an option to filter by ISO certification.
 ISO9001 is an international standard that outlines adherence to a quality management system (QMS).
-Suppliers on Alibaba use this certification to show they can consistently provide products that meet customer and regulatory requirements.

-So, how can you skip the Trading Company or middle person?
+B2B marketplaces are rife with middlemen.
+How can you skip the Trading Company or middle person?

 3. Talk to a sourcing agent.
 A sourcing agent can check the Chinese Business Directory for you and provide you with a detailed report on your chosen supplier.